WasabiRaptor/Starbecue/README.md

 if this didn't work try manual setup, or open the script in a text editor and change the starbound directory path to where yours is located

 ### Manual Setup
-Open the `Starbound` directory by viewing its properties on steam, and then click `Browse` on the `Installed Files` tab
+Open the `Starbound` directory by viewing its properties on steam, and clicking `Browse` on the `Installed Files` tab

-Place `starbecue.pak` and `starboundSpeciesAnimOverrides.pak` files within `Starbound\mods\`
+Place `starbecue.pak` and `SBQ_engine_assets.pak` files within `Starbound\mods\`

 if you downloaded the win64 version, you're going to open the `Starbound\win64\` folder

 Replace the `starbound.exe` file with the provided version if you are running a server, also replace `starbound_server.exe` provided seperately

+## linux

+### Setup Script

+Open the diretory containing these files within terminal, this can be done by left clicking the folder and selecting "New Terminal At Folder" or opening terminal and using `cd` to open the directory by typing the path (you can simply drag the folder into terminal rather than typing the path manually)

+Input the following commands
+`chmod +x ./install.sh`
+`./install.sh`

+The script should have copied the files into their correct place, you can now play starbound with the mod!

+if this didn't work try manual setup, or open the script in a text editor and change the starbound directory path to where yours is located

+### Manual Setup

+Open the `Starbound` directory by viewing its properties on steam, and clicking `Browse` on the `Installed Files` tab

+Place `starbecue.pak` and `SBQ_engine_assets.pak` files within `Starbound/mods/`

+Replace the `starbound` file within `Starbound/linux/` with the provided version

+Replace the `starbound_server` file within `Starbound/linux/` with the provided version if you are running a server

+View the file properties on each executable and enable them as executables

 ## macOS

 ### Setup Script
-Open the diretory containing these files within terminal, this can be done by left clicking the folder and selecting "New Terminal At Folder" or opening terminal and input the following command, (you can simply drag the folder into terminal rather than typing the path manually)
+Open the diretory containing these files within terminal, this can be done by left clicking the folder and selecting "New Terminal At Folder" or opening terminal and using `cd` to open the directory by typing the path (you can simply drag the folder into terminal rather than typing the path manually)

-`cd /Users/(Username)/Downloads/starbecue_osx_v(version)`

 Input the following commands
 `chmod +x ./setup.sh`
 `./setup.sh`

-The script has will have copied the files into their correct place, you can now play starbound with the mod!
+The script should have copied the files into their correct place, you can now play starbound with the mod!

 if this didn't work try manual setup, or open the script in a text editor and change the starbound directory path to where yours is located

 ### Manual Setup

-Open the `Starbound` directory by viewing its properties on steam, and then click `Browse` on the `Installed Files` tab
+Open the `Starbound` directory by viewing its properties on steam, and clicking `Browse` on the `Installed Files` tab

-Place `starbecue.pak` and `starboundSpeciesAnimOverrides.pak` files within `Starbound\mods\`
+Place `starbecue.pak` and `SBQ_engine_assets.pak` files within `Starbound/mods/`

 Replace the `starbound` file within `Starbound/osx/Starbound.app/Contents/MacOS/` with the provided version (left click and select "Show Package Contents" on Starbound.app)